-29. Specifically, this output aims to (a) enhance the capacity of adolescent and youth-friendly service centres to centres of excellence by setting standards that cultivate youth leadership, agency and entrepreneurship; (b) build capacity for integrating resilience and livelihood development and youth-responsive service platforms in humanitarian, development and peace settings for coherent and consistent SRH/GBV/HIV services and demand-generation interventions; (c) create an enabling environment for young people to support the reform of policies on SRHR; (d) improve the digital and entrepreneurial skills of young people, including adolescents and girls, and create platforms for social innovative approaches for HIV prevention among young people and most-at-risk populations, with a focus on adolescent girls and young women aged 15-24 years; and (f) increased advocacy at national and subnational levels for the implementation of family life education for in-school and out-of-school youths, with a focus on reducing the number of teenage pregnancies.
+29. Specifically, this output aims to (a) enhance the capacity of adolescent and youth-friendly service centres to centres of excellence by setting standards that cultivate youth leadership, agency and entrepreneurship; (b) build capacity for integrating resilience and livelihood development and youth-responsive service platforms in humanitarian, development and peace settings for coherent and consistent SRH/GBV/HIV services and demand-generation interventions; (c) create an enabling environment for young people to support the reform of policies on SRHR; (d) improve the digital and entrepreneurial skills of young people, including adolescents and girls, and create platforms for social innovation to leverage social and economic opportunities provided by technology; (e) expand innovative approaches for HIV prevention among young people and most-at-risk populations, with a focus on adolescent girls and young women aged 15-24 years; and (f) increased advocacy at national and subnational levels for the implementation of education for health and well-being for in-school and out-of-school youths, with a focus on reducing the number of teenage pregnancies.